Joshua Dreller, Sr. Director, Content Marketing @ Skai

 Stay-at-home restrictions and safety concerns during the pandemic meant that shopping increasingly involved scrolling through the search results on an app rather than browsing the aisles of a store.
-And during that time, online shopping brands soared.
+As a result, online shopping brands soared.

 With that increased online shopping came the rise of the retail media network, which allows brands to boost their products to the top of search results or offer special promotions across thousands of different platforms, from Amazon Ads, Walmart Connect, Instacart Advertising, and scores more.
 Wherever a brand sells products online, there’s likely a retail media marketing option for earning more attention and boosting sales.